ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 ## Installation

-First, make sure that your Mac, Linux, or Windows computer has Python ([https://www.python.org](https://www.python.org)) - but NOT version 3.x of Python - version 2.7 is best (note that Python v.
-3 is really a quite different language from Python v.
-2, and not backwards-compatible with v.
-2), installed
+After first [uninstalling](https://www.wikihow.com/Uninstall-Python) any other version of Python that you might possibly already have on your
-(and if not, then please install Python v.
-2.7, using the instructions on the Python website.
-Install pip, if asked, during the Python installation.) <br>
+Mac, Linux, or Windows computer, please install the Python 3.7 version of [Anaconda](https://www.anaconda.com/products/individual), using the installer that can be found near the bottom of [this page](https://www.anaconda.com/products/individual).
+(If you are on a Mac, use the command-line version of the Anaconda installer.)
+[Installation instructions for the Anaconda installer can be found here.](https://docs.anaconda.com/anaconda/install/)  Once you have that installed, you should then have Python 3.7 (specifically Python 3.7.6) installed on your computer -- it is part of the Anaconda installation.<br>

-On <i>any</i> platform (Mac, Linux, or Windows), this package <i>also</i> requires the installation of an AMP (Apache/MySQL/PHP) stack.
+Then, also on <i>any</i> platform (Mac, Linux, or Windows), this package <i>also</i> requires the installation of an AMP (Apache/MySQL/PHP) stack.
 Instructions can be found online for:

  * Ubuntu Linux: [https://www.unixmen.com/how-to-install-lamp-stack-on-ubuntu-16-04/](https://www.unixmen.com/how-to-install-lamp-stack-on-ubuntu-16-04/)